 Since the UK went into lockdown on 24th March, our lives have been transformed.
 We’ve seen supermarket shortages, daily government updates, and a new nationwide routine in the form of the weekly Clap For Carers.
 But there is one change you may not have thought about or even noticed.
 The UK’s relationship with alcohol is shifting.
 Despite pubs and bars being closed, sales of alcohol are on the rise.
 A new survey suggests that 8.6 million British adults (just over 20%) said they were drinking more frequently in lockdown.
 On the other hand, up to 14 million (or one in three) adults were taking steps to mange or stop their drinking.

-Today’s article will first outline the dangers of drinking too much alcohol, before moving on to some helpful tips on ways to cut down.
+Today’s article will firstly outline the dangers of drinking too much alcohol, before moving on to some helpful tips on ways to cut down.
 We’ve tried to make sure that these tips can apply to life in lockdown, but will also be helpful in the future.
 When quarantine restrictions are lifted, we know that many people will be keen to get out and support their local pubs!

 In 2016, the Chief Medical Officers issued new guidelines on alcohol consumption.
 The latest UK guidelines on alcohol advise that men and women should not regularly drink more than 14 units per week.
-This figure is equal to:
+This is equal to: